The many high-impact applications of data analytics in the insurance industry

 5. Personalized communication

 Generative AI-enabled intelligent chatbots provide insurance carriers with powerful new ways to deliver highly personalized and natural communication experiences to users.
-They can detect customer needs and sentiments, and offer relevant responses.
-Intelligent automation can also optimize employee productivity by handling routine inquiries.
-According to recent research, the application of generative AI in insurance will rise to approximately $8,099.97 million by 2032, showing a CAGR of 33.11% during the forecast period from 2023 to 2032.
+They can detect customer needs and sentiments and offer relevant responses.
+Intelligent automation can also optimize employee productivity by handling routine inquiries, freeing teams to focus on higher-value work across the insurance business.
+According to recent research, the application of Generative AI in insurance will rise to approximately $8,099.97 million by 2032, showing a CAGR of 33.11% during the forecast period from 2023 to 2032.

 Intelligent chatbots can hold human-like conversations and continue dialogues with customers over multiple sessions, building rapport through ongoing personalization.
 Aligning these bots with customer policy data and analytics further enhances the accuracy of information and allows the chatbots to notify customers about coverage changes, upcoming payments, and suitable products or services tailored to each individual’s needs and interests.

 Whether it comes to informing customers about policy renewals, offering personalized tips for risk mitigation, or providing guidance during claims processes, these AI-driven interactions help keep customers engaged throughout their insurance journey.
-Overall, generative AI implementation can be divided into five primary domains: summarization, classification, generation, extraction, and question-answering, as IBM highlights.
+Overall, Generative AI implementation can be divided into five primary domains: summarization, classification, generation, extraction, and question-answering.

 6. Telematics and usage-based insurance